redhat-developer/service-endpoint-definition/README.md

 servicebinding.servicebinding.io/psql-service-ssm-app created
 ```

-After applying the `psql-sbo` CR, assuming that there is already a `ssm-bee` deployment in your namespace and Service Binding Operator installed, Service Binding Operator projects the binding data to your deployment.
+After applying the `psql-sbo` CR, assuming that there is already a `ssm-bee` deployment in your namespace and Service Binding Operator installed, the Service Binding Operator projects the binding data to your deployment.

 10. To verify that the binding has occurred, check the volumes and volume mounts sections under the `spec` field of your deployment.